 This concept was first tried out in 1997 when Kristoff hired a Toronto based helicopter company to do a series of training sessions and world records for rappelling and ascending on a rope by an EUROCOPTER twin engine helicopter.
 Later, the City of Toronto hired Ivan Kristoff to showcase his concept in six different ways.

-A few years ago, Ivan develops and simplified this concept on an ENSTROM single engine helicopter.
+A few years ago, Ivan developed and simplified this concept on an ENSTROM single engine helicopter.
 This year, he tested his aerial video and photo monitoring on the light aviation in tandem: Hot air ballooning, motor paragliding and hand-gliding.

 Keep it simple: По принцип за един отряд е добре да са поне 16 човека; 5 човека за по 3 смени и една готина девойка...Има концепцията за най-олекотения вариант, като изключвам Соловия за двама души - единия да пази гърба на другия, както е било по времето на Римските легиони и по-точно при Александър Македонски. Но в днешно време така съм правил с един пилот в Канада и България